 For hobbyists who want to find their own route, the PCB software supports character mode LCD, OLED and VFD display modules in addition to the Noritake GU280 graphic VFD.
 With these types of displays a configuration link is set on the Display PCB to inform the software that it has a 2 line character display connected instead of a graphic.

 For examples; the Futaba M402SD10FJ 40 character x 2 line VFD module or Winstar OLED 40×2 WEH004002A are potential options and do functionally work.
 However, note that they are a complex fit because the components on the rear are tall and huge holes have to be strategically drilled in the instrument display board.
-Note that the Winstar OLED is not likely to fit inside the MKS70 because it has a larger PCB that may foul the top of the enclosure.
+Note that the Winstar OLED 40×2 does not fit inside the MKS70 because it has a large PCB that fouls the top of the enclosure.
 One customer has successfully fitted a Futaba 40×2 with a great deal of modification.

 Interestingly, the GU280 module recommended also has 2 line character mode support and works in this configuration if users prefer it to operate this way or wish to try it out for interest.

 From time to time, character based VFDs are available at low cost on eBay as a surplus items.
 Noritake also do a range of them too.